Chapter 19 BWV 170 Vergnügte Ruh, beliebte Seelenlust

 The structural decision facing Bach was how to effectively end this work.
 The addition of the expected chorale would almost certainly have misbalanced it.
 The last aria has to find a point of resolution and Bach does this by down-playing the potentially depressing message of the text—-I am sick of life—-and emphasising the bliss inherent within the state of being ′taken′ by Jesus.
 The carefully crafted arch of total contentment leading to disgust and revulsion thence ultimate residence in the place of the Lord, gives the entire work balance, artistic integrity and emotional power.

 This cantata has been a popular one with counter-tenors for many years.
 There is no reason to suppose that Bach wrote it for, or ever heard it performed by, anyone other than a boy with an unbroken voice.
-Nevertheless, there are many recorded performances that readers may enjoy, not the least of which is that by the great English pioneer Alfred Deller, directed by Gustav Leonhardt and including Nicolaus Harnoncourt.
+Nevertheless, there are many recorded performances that readers may enjoy, not the least of which is that by the great English pioneer Alfred Deller, directed by Gustav Leonhardt and including Nicolaus Harnoncourt in the orchestra; in truth, a trio of celebrities!

-This coming together of three musical giants was recorded in the mid twentieth century but its power remains undiminished over fifty years later!
+This coming together of these musical giants was recorded in the mid twentieth century but its power remains undiminished over fifty years later!